ezekiel24r/NvidiaProfileStore/README.md

 - Reboot your PC and check that changes listed above were applied (0.8 render scale, rbar enabled, LOD bias -2.5)

+**- Future Nvidia Driver updates will probably revert these settings automatically, so check your profile settings after a driver update if the performance isnt to your liking.**

 **Microsoft Flight Simulator Settings**

 - PC (Flatscreen) settings